 Each student-athlete took home their sports respective Player of the Year honor in Conference USA.

 Operating with a fast break mentality from the day he was hired, Todd Stewart's tenure as WKU's Director of Athletics has been marked by consistent success for the Hilltoppers on the field of play, in the classroom, and in the community.
-In his four+ years at the helm, 454 student-athletes have obtained their degrees, WKU has captured 32 total conference championships, and the athletic department staff, coaches and players have devoted over 7,000 hours of community service.
+In his five-plus years at the helm, 518 student-athletes have obtained their degrees, WKU has captured 33 total conference championships, and the athletic department staff, coaches and players have devoted close to 10,000 hours of community service.
 Stewart also played an instrumental role in elevating WKU's athletic programs to Conference USA on July 1, 2014.

 The 2015 football program had perhaps the best season in school history.
 WKU tied the school record for single-season wins (12), became the first school in Conference USA's 20-year history to go undefeated in regular season league play and also win the league's championship game, defeated South Florida in the Miami Beach Bowl for the program's second consecutive bowl victory, and finished the season ranked No. 24 nationally by the Associated Press.
 WKU Volleyball also finished its season nationally ranked, finishing No. 22 in the final AVCA poll after going 32-4, winning the Conference USA regular season and tournament titles, and sweeping Arizona in the first round of the NCAA Tournament.
 The men's indoor track team also captured the 2016 Conference USA indoor and outdoor titles, its second consecutive indoor league title.